Analysis of the infinite server queues with semi-Markovian multivariate discounted inputs: Special cases

-Both tables above illustrate quite nicely how \eqref{expression_Mi_expo_service} and \eqref{expression_Mi_expo_servicebis} are calculated.
+Both tables above illustrate the convergence of the first-order and the second-order joint moments to the values calculated in \eqref{expression_Mi_expo_service} and \eqref{expression_Mi_expo_servicebis} respectively.
 Also note that this simple example gives us some idea of potential applications of the model.
-For example, it would be interesting to utilize the model for an insurance company facing a situation where claims occurring at time $T_i$ are either immediately reported when $X_i=0$ or reported with delay $L_i$ when $X_i=1$.
+First, from a queueing point of view, the numerical model described here explains some infinite server queue system where, if an arriving customer is not admitted in the queue at time $T_i$ (i.e. $X_i=0$) then the next one arriving at time $T_{i+1}$ is accepted with high probability $0.75$; this is especially interesting in a congestion regulation context, where one may choose to accept incoming customers more easily when the previous ones were rejected with high probability.
+Furthermore, it would be interesting to utilize the model for an insurance company facing a situation where claims occurring at time $T_i$ are either immediately reported when $X_i=0$ or reported with delay $L_i$ when $X_i=1$.
 From $P$, some interesting feature appears as if a claim is not reported (resp. reported) at time $T_i$ then the next one is reported (resp. not reported) at time $T_{i+1}$ with probability $0.5$ (resp. with probability $0.75$).
 This model could reflect the policyholder's certain type of behaviour, e.g. after immediately reporting a claim at time $T_i$, the policyholder prefers to delay reporting of the next claim at time $L_{i+1}+T_{i+1}$ with probability $0.75$ to avoid the increase of premium when the policyholder renews the insurance.
 On the other hand, it can also explain the opposite situation with a different transition matrix $P$.
 For example, a worker understands that if the reporting delay of workplace injury is longer, then it is harder to prove the injury is work related under the workers compensation claim.
-In this case, the transition probability from $X_{i}=0$ to $X_{i+1}=1$ is much lower, that is, the policyholder prefers to report the claim immediately.
-Furthermore, from a queueing point of view, the numerical model described here explains some infinite server queue system where, if an arriving customer is not admitted in the queue at time $T_i$ (i.e. $X_i=0$) then the next one arriving at time $T_{i+1}$ is accepted with high probability $0.75$; this is especially interesting in a congestion regulation context, where one may choose to accept incoming customers more easily when the previous ones were rejected with high probability. \end{example}
+In this case, the transition probability from $X_{i}=0$ to $X_{i+1}=1$ is much lower, that is, the policyholder prefers to report the claim immediately. \end{example}